ronmarti/continuity-preference-hgmm/README.md

-# continuity-preference-hgmm
+# Continuity Preference in Hidden Gauss-Markov Models
 Code for research paper about time-variant linear dynamic model learning by continuity preference.
+Time-varying Kalman filter trained smartly.

 Requires python 3.6 - 3.8 because of the `sktime` dependency for datasets loading and downloading directly from the UCR/UEA database.
 When `sktime` migrates to higher version of python, this app can migrate as well.
 Moreover for the `timeseries_classifier_knn.py`, `numpy` of version `1.20` is required by `sktime`'s `numba` dependency.